I've needed a 32 bit version $ sudo dpkg --add-architecture i386 $ sudo apt-get -y update && sudo apt-get install wine32

 Before build the image, please download the JVM installer from Oracle and put it

 To make it easier to build, lets create a

 build — builds the image with a preconfigured label.

 We cloud push the image to a dockerhub, but this is a personal project for me,

 so I don’t want to invest in a private repo, and I’m not sure if this is

-all-right with Oracle if I share their precious JVM with the world publicly.
+all-right with Oracle if I share their precious JVM on with my own image.
 For

 that reason we have also